Learn more about my current research projects

 Articles and Book Chapters

-“The Experimental State of Nature: The Canadian Reindeer Project and the Interwar North,” in Stephen Bocking and Brad Martin, eds.
-Ice Blink: Navigating Northern Environmental History, (University of Calgary Press, forthcoming).
+Andrew Stuhl, “The Experimental State of Nature: Science and the Canadian Reindeer Project in the Interwar North,” in Stephen Bocking and Brad Martin, eds., Ice Blink: Navigating Northern Environmental History, (Calgary: University of Calgary Press, 2017), 63-102.

-“The Disappearing Arctic?
+Andrew Stuhl, “The Disappearing Arctic?
 Scientific Narrative, Environmental Crisis, and the Ghosts of Colonial History,” in Anna Westerstahl Stenport, Lill-Ann Körber, and Scott MacKenzie, eds.
-Arctic Modernities, Environmental Politics, and the Era of the Anthropocene (Palgrave, forthcoming).
+Arctic Environmental Modernities: From the Age of Polar Exploration to the Era of the Anthropocene (Palgrave-MacMillan Press, 2017), 21-42.

 “Cold Places: Movement, Knowledge, Time,” Journal of Environmental Studies and Sciences (2015) doi:10.1007/s13412-015-0260-x.